hmalphettes/orpc-collect-voting-slip/README.md

 OK - When form reseted set cursor on member search input OK - Label on the top of the input and bigger fonts for the selected members.
 OK - Focus on 'Snap and Collect Slip' right after member has been selected.
+OK - Support for FIN car read by barcode